Disability and Medicare: Can I Get Medicare Before 65 If I’m Disabled?

 3. If you have a diagnosis for another disability not included in the previous section.

-Medicare Disability Enrollments Are Common: Medicare is generally thought of as health insurance for those over the age of 65, but slightly more than 15 percent of Medicare beneficiaries enrolled earlier due to a disability.2
+Medicare Disability Enrollments Are Common: Medicare is generally thought of as health insurance for those over the age of 65, but about 12% of Medicare beneficiaries enrolled earlier due to a disability.

-Medicare Differences on Disability: Your Original Medicare (Parts A & B) benefits will be the same as if you had aged into Medicare.
+Medicare Differences on Disability: Your Original Medicare (Part A & Part B) benefits will be the same as if you had aged into Medicare.
 However, in some states, it will be more difficult for younger enrollees to get private supplementary coverage until they turn 65.
-Several states do require supplement insurers to offer plans to SSDI beneficiaries (although the premiums will be higher.)
+Several states do require supplement insurers to offer plans to SSDI beneficiaries (although the premiums could be higher.)
 Also, such individuals can enroll in a Medicare Advantage plan.

 Medicare beneficiaries who are eligible due to disability can generally get Part D prescription drug plans.
 Each state has different rules about whether and how Medicare Supplement plans should serve disabled enrollees.
 You could also lose Medicare coverage if you’re no longer disabled.

-Medicare Alternatives: Medicaid, which is free, is an alternative way to get healthcare if you’re disabled.
+Medicare Alternatives: Medicaid, which is a free or low cost program managed by individual states, is an alternative way to get healthcare if you’re disabled.
 If you receive Supplemental Security Income (SSI) or have limited income, you may also qualify for Medicaid.
 Also, you will generally have to renew Medicaid coverage each year.

 Taking the Next Steps